 Product series: Dermastamp

 Unlike a traditional dermaroller, where the needles are rolled over the skin, a dermastamp is used to manually "stamp" the needles straight down into the skin.
-This makes the technique a precise and effective form of microneedling, focusing on optimizing both results and skin health.
+This makes the technique a precise and effective form of microneedling, with a focus on optimizing both results and skin health.

 What is a dermastamp?